ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 The built-in `assert` instruction takes an expression as an argument and throws the `Assert_failure` exception if the provided expression evaluates to `false`.
-Assuming that you don't catch this exception (it's probably unwise to catch this exception, particularly for beginners), this results in the program stopping and printing out the source file and line number where the error occurred.
+Assuming that you don't catch this exception (it's probably unwise to catch this exception, particularly for beginners), this causes the program to stop and print the source file and line number where the error occurred.
 An
 example:

 ```ocaml